kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 ### Does the iOS version have notifications?

 No it does not.
 Unlike Android in order to do this properly you need to use push notifications.
 I am unwilling to take on that extra cost (since I generate no revenue by choice from this personal hobby) and complexity.

+### Hourly forecast is not working correctly, is there a workaround?

+Yes.
+By default the hourly forecast is using the "new" NWS API.
+Unfortunately it's not as reliable as the old one but it does offer different data.
+You can revert to the older data source by going to *Settings -> UI* and turning off *Use new NWS API for hourly* (The 7 day foreacst stopped using the NWS API in ~ Jan 2021 due to reliability issues)